pfdominey/DatathonRobotonomie/work.md

 B.  Detection and interaction with person
+a.
 REcognize face from camera
-associate recognized face with photos that were provided associate face with other features (name, sex, hobbies) simple spoken language interaction
+b. associate recognized face with photos that were provided
+C. associate face with other features (name, sex, hobbies)
+d. simple spoken language interaction

 Scenario final:
 Two people come up